SciML/MethodOfLines.jl/docs/src/index.md

 - Boundary conditions in time are supplied as initial conditions, not at the end of the simulation interal.
 If your system requires a final condition, please use a change of variables to rectify this.
 This is unlikely to change due to upstream constraints.
 - Intergral equations are not supported.
 - That dependant variables always have the same argument signature, except in BCs.
-- That periodic boundary conditions are of the simple form `u(t, x_min) ~ u(t, x_max)`, or the same with lhs and rhs reversed.
-Note that this generalises to higher dimensions.
-Please note that if you want to use a periodic condition on a dimension with WENO schemes, please use a periodic condition on all variables in that dimension.
+- That higher order interface bcs are accompanied by a simple interface of the form `u1(t, x_int) ~ u2(t, x_int)`
 - That boundary conditions do not contain references to derivatives which are not in the direction of the boundary, except in time.
-- That odd order derivatives do not multiply or divide each other.
-A workaround is to wrap all but one derivative per term in an auxiliary variable, such as `dxu(x, t) ~ Differential(x)(u(x, t))`.
-The performance hit from auxiliary variables should be negligable due to a structural simplification step.
+- That odd order derivatives do not multiply or divide each other, unless the WENO Scheme is used.
 - That the WENO scheme must be used when there are mixed derivatives.
+- Note that the WENO Scheme is often unstable in more than 1 spatial dimension due to difficulties with boundary handling, this can be avoided if you supply 2 or more bcs per boundary in the dimension along which an advection term acts.

 ## Reproducibility